 On top of that, they probably own a larger portion of the house, so you can negotiate with them more easily.
 Someone who has only owned the house for a couple years can’t afford to lose money, so is less likely to negotiate than someone who has their house paid off, or has enough equity to walk away with some cash.

 For example, let’s say you find someone with a $100,000 house.
 If they’ve lived in the house for two to five years, they probably still owe $80,000 or $90,000 on the house.
 You don’t want to buy that house for $80,000 or $90,000.
 You want to buy it at $50k or $60k, but they can’t go any lower because they owe $80k on the house.

 Property Size Does Matter

-Depending on your market, the bread and butter of single family real estate is usually three bedrooms/two baths.
+Depending on your market, the bread and butter of single-family real estate are usually three bedrooms/two baths.
 If you’re looking at lower income, then two bedrooms are okay.
 If you focus on the bread and butter houses in your target neighborhood or zip code, you’ll have a much easier time finding buyers.
 You don’t necessarily want the biggest, most beautiful house in the neighborhood (or the smallest and cheapest either).

 Pay Attention to that 5-Digit Number (Zip Codes!)

 When you’re looking for zip codes, be cognizant of where those zip codes are.
 It sounds really silly but some people choose zip codes randomly only to find out they blasted out to one of the richest neighborhoods in town.